Melvita Dentifrice Haleine Pure Toothpaste

-Melvita as a company is well known for their organic products.
+Melvita, as a company, is well known for its organic products.
 They have many natural cosmetics products.
-They also create a very natural toothpaste.
+They also create very natural toothpaste.
 Melvita Dentifrice Haleine Pure is 99.66% natural product.
-Keeping that fact in my mind, I need to give it a good grade or maybe no?
+So keeping that fact in my mind, I need to give it a good grade or maybe no?

 Melvita Toothpaste Ingredients

-With all ingredients being natural, Melvita toothpaste is rated high in natural toothpaste brands reviews.
+With all ingredients being natural, Melvita toothpaste is rated high in natural toothpaste brands’ reviews.
 Melvita toothpaste contains no carrageen, no fluoride, and no sulfates.
-But it contains few ingredients that you should better avoid:
+But it contains a few ingredients that you should better avoid:

 - Sorbitol – is an artificial sweetener, and I don’t understand why they need it.
 It is used to mask the horrible chemical taste, but if Melvita toothpaste is 99.66% natural, why they need to disguise the bad taste?